Art Terms and Definitions — A

 Artist Trading Cards (ATCs)

 ATCs are tiny-sized original paintings created by artists strictly for handing out, swapping, or trading with other artists and are not intended for selling.
 They may be in any medium (oils, acrylics, pencil, ink, etc.) using any technique, whether painting, drawing, or collage.
-There is only one rule the cards must adhere to a specific size; 2.5 in x 3.5 in.
-For more info.
+There is only one rule and that is the cards must adhere to a specific size, 2.5 in. x 3.5 in.

 ASCII Art

-A text-based visual art created from 95 printable characters that use computers for presentation.
-ASCII art is created using any text editor program and requires a fixed-width font such as Courier for presentation.
+Text-based visual art created from 95 printable characters that use computers for presentation.
+ASCII art is created using any text editor program and requires a fixed-width font, such as Courier, for presentation.
+ASCII art can range from the whimsically minimalistic to intricate masterpieces.
 For more info.

 Ashcan School